-As an Edgerton-supported club or team, you have access to many resources.
-In order that all clubs and teams can benefit from these resources, we ask that you use them responsibly and observe the following guidelines.
+As an Edgerton-supported club or team, you have access to a wide range of resources.
+To ensure that all clubs and teams can make full use of these, we ask that you use them responsibly and follow guidelines.

 Funding, purchases, tax-exempt status